AxisCommunications/docker-acap/README.md

                                  The application is running but dockerd is stopped.
                                  Make sure no directories with the wrong user permissions are left on the SD card, then restart the application.
+                                 This can be achieved by [allowing root-privileged apps][vapix-allow-root], reinstalling the application, then disallowing root-privileged apps again, since the post-install script will attempt to repair the permissions when running as root.

 ### Using TLS to secure the application